 DURANGO NATURE CENTER

 Acquired in 1998, the Durango Nature Center provides 140 acres of hiking trails through a variety of ecosystems.
-River play, picnic pavilion, junior naturalist badge, interpretive trail, nesting bird walk.
+River play, picnic pavilion, interpretive trails, nesting bird walk.
 Fun for the whole family!

-Sorry, no dogs allowed since it’s a wildlife sensitive area.
+Sorry, we love our four-legged friends, but please no pets allowed since it’s a wildlife sensitive area.

 Free for members and children 12 and under.